Denis P. Galvin

-Denis P. "Deny" Galvin is a career government administrator, who served as Deputy Director, and as Acting Director, of the U.S. National Park Service.
+Denis P. Galvin is a career government administrator, who served as Deputy Director, and as Acting Director, of the U.S. National Park Service.

 Early life and education

 Galvin is a native of South Boston, where he was born into a blue-collar, Irish immigrant family in 1938.
 While still in school there, he worked part-time at Fenway Park selling hot dogs, which carried with it the fringe benefit of free admission to Red Sox games.
 In 1960, he graduated with a degree in engineering from Northeastern University.

-After graduation, Galvin served a two-year stint in the Peace Corps in Tanganyika in East Africa.
+After graduation, he served a two-year stint in the Peace Corps in Tanganyika in East Africa.
 Upon returning to the United States, he took his first position with the National Park Service (NPS) in 1963, as a Civil Engineer at Sequoia National Park in California.